 In August 2021, in conjunction with the Company's divestiture of the Protein Detection segment, the Company transferred, per the existing terms of the Credit Agreement, the portion of the Term Loan held by Vector of \$118.4 million to Intermediate in its entirety.
-This amount was not assumed by Voyager Group Holdings, Inc., the entity that acquired Vector, as part of the divestiture.
+This amount was not assumed by Voyager, the entity that acquired Vector, as part of the divestiture.
 Total outstanding debt and loan covenant requirements remained unchanged as a result of the divestiture.

-In January 2022, the Company entered into an amendment (the "Amendment") to the Credit Agreement to: (i) refinance \$44.0 million in aggregate principal amount of first lien term loans initially issued thereunder (the "First Lien Term Loan") and replace it with a Tranche B Term Loan (the "Tranche B Term Loan"); (ii) replace the London Interbank Offered Rate ("LIBOR") based interest rate with a Term Secured Overnight Financing Rate ("SOFR") based rate; and (iii) reduce the interest rate margins applicable to the Term Loan and Revolving Credit Facility under the Credit Agreement.
-The previous interest rate margin on the facilities was, with respect to each LIBOR-based loan, 3.75% to 4.25% and, with respect to each base rate-based loan, 2.75% to 3.25% (depending, in each case, on consolidated first lien leverage).
-Following the Amendment, the interest rate margin on the facilities is 3.00%, with respect to each base rate-based loan.
-Further, the Amendment reduces the base rate floor for the term loans from 2.00% to 1.50%, sets the floor for Term SOFR-based term loans at 0.50% and sets the floor for Term SOFR-based revolving loans at 0.00%.
+In January 2022, the Company entered into an amendment (the "Amendment") to the Credit Agreement to: (i) refinance \$44.0 million in aggregate principal amount of first lien term loans initially issued thereunder (the "First Lien Term Loan") and to replace it with a Tranche B Term Loan (the "Tranche B Term Loan"); (ii) replace the London Interbank Offered Rate ("LIBOR") based interest rate with a Term Secured Overnight Financing Rate ("SOFR") based rate; and (iii) reduce the interest rate margins applicable to the Term Loan and Revolving Credit Facility under the Credit Agreement.
+The previous interest rate margin on the facilities was, with respect to each LIBOR-based loan, 2.75% to 4.25% and, with respect to each base rate-based loan, 2.75% to 3.25% (depending, in each case, on consolidated first lien leverage).
+Following the Amendment, the interest rate margin on the facilities is 3.00%, with respect to each Term SOFR-based loan, and 2.00%, with respect to each base rate-based loan.
+Further, the Amendment reduces the base rate floor for the term loans from 2.00% to 1.50%, sets the floor for Term SOFR-based term loans at 0.00%.
 No other significant terms under the Credit Agreement were changed in connection with the Amendment.

-As of June 30, 2022, the interest rate on the Tranche B Term Loan was 3.85% per annum.
+As of September 30, 2022, the interest rate on the Tranche B Term Loan was5.55% per annum.

-The Credit Agreement also provides for a \$20.0 million limit for letters of credit, which remained unused as of June 30, 2022.
+The Credit Agreement also provides for a \$20.0 million limit for letters of credit, which remained unused as of September 30, 2022.